Wednesday, April 30, 2014

 This is one of the first campaigns I ever ran that I actually gave a title to.

 Cosmic Rhapsody is the first campaign I ever ran to have a direct sequel.
-I ran a follow up campaign called 'A War in G-Minor' about a year and a half after this Cosmic Rhapsody ended.
+I ran a follow up campaign called 'A War in G-Minor' about a year and a half after Cosmic Rhapsody ended.

 Sometime later, a Superhero game with a sort of classic 'Guardians of the Galaxy' flavor was set in this same universe.